asavoullis/Data_Engineering_Projects/Googleplaystore/README.md

 - **Flask_API.py**: The main file containing the Flask API for interacting with the processed data.
 - **process_data.py**: The Python script for processing and cleaning the Google Play Store dataset using PySpark.
-- **PySpark_ML_GooglePlayStore.ipynb**: Jupyter Notebook with code for data loading, exploration, cleaning, and machine learning features.
+- **PySpark_ML_GooglePlayStore.ipynb**: Jupyter Notebook with code for data loading, exploration, cleaning and machine learning features.

 ## Flask API